An introduction to 2d conformal field theory: Introduction

 \section{Introduction}

-Conformal field theories have been at the center of much attention during the last few decades since they have been relevant for at least three different areas of modern theoretical physics: quantum field theories at an infra-red fixed point, two-dimensional critical phenomena, string theory.
-2d CFTs are moreover placed on mathematically rigorous footing, opening up new areas in mathematics.
-Surprisingly, we can still see these trends moving forward.
+Conformal field theories play a central role in the study of quantum field theory due to their profound relevance in multiple areas of modern theoretical physics: quantum field theories (QFTs) at an infrared fixed point, two-dimensional critical phenomena, and string theory.
+Moreover, two-dimensional conformal field theories (2d CFTs) are grounded on a mathematically rigorous foundation, facilitating new developments in mathematics.
+Remarkably, these trends continue to advance, underscoring the lasting impact of CFTs on both physics and mathematics.

 In this course, we will focus on conformal field theories of \textbf{two dimensions}.
 However, the subject is so rich that we can only cover the basics.
-To begin with, let us first introduce conformal field theories in physics.
+To begin with, let us begin by introducing the concept of conformal field theories in the context of physics.